andrewoma/kwery/transactional/README.md

 }
 ```

-Finally, multiple datasources can be supported via the `name` attribute (name underlying `ThreadLocalSessions` to match).
+Finally, multiple datasources can be supported via the `name` attribute (name underlying `ManagedThreadLocalSessions` to match).